grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 gc list --graph --all
 ```

-This will include the default AWS resources such as VPC, subnet, internet gateway and security group.
+This will include the default AWS resources such as VPC, subnet, internet gateway, and security group.

 ![graph-live](https://raw.githubusercontent.com/grucloud/grucloud/main/examples/aws/ec2-simple/diagram-live.svg)